d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 The code above looks straightforward but in reality something quite strange is happening here.
-We are initializing parameters for a network even though we haven't yet told Gluon how many dimensions the input will have.
+We are initializing parameters for a network even though Gluon does not yet know how many dimensions the input will have!
-It might be 2 as in our example or it might be 2,000, so we couldn't just preallocate enough space to make it work.
+It might be $2$ as in our example or it might be $2000$.

-Gluon let's us get away with this because behind the scenes, the initialization is deferred until the first time that we attempt to pass data through our network.
+Gluon lets us get away with this because behind the scenes, the initialization is actually *deferred*.
+The real initialization will take place only when we for the first time attempt to pass data through the network.
-Just be careful to remember that since the parameters have not been initialized yet we cannot yet manipulate them in any way.
+Just be careful to remember that since the parameters have not been initialized yet, we cannot access or manipulate them.

 ## Define the Loss Function

 In Gluon, the `loss` module defines various loss functions.
-We will replace the imported module `loss` with the pseudonym `gloss`, and directly use its implementation of squared loss (`L2Loss`).
+We will the imported module `loss` with the pseudonym `gloss`, to avoid confusing it for the variable holding our chosen loss function.
+In this example, we will use the Gluon implementation of squared loss (`L2Loss`).

 ```{.python .input  n=8}
 from mxnet.gluon import loss as gloss